Dharmzeey/dharmzeey/README.md

 # Hi there 👋 I am Adam
-I am a Django Fullstack Developer with knowledge in HTML, CSS, JS and Tailwind.
+I am a Django Fullstack Developer with HTML, CSS, JS and Tailwind knowledge.

+I also build rest API with Djangorestframework

-Also a flutter mobile Developer
+Also a Flutter Mobile Developer

-I am also skilled with some python frameworks like
+I am also skilled in some Python frameworks like
 - Selenium
 - Openpyxl
 - Beautiful Soup